mahsa-kzmpr/global-car-market-analysis/README.md

 This page evaluates price patterns in relation to registration year and vehicle size:

-- Average listed price
+- Average price
 - Average engine power
 - Average vehicle length in meters
 - Average wheelbase in meters
-- Median-price trend by registration year
+- Median car price trend by registration year
-- Median price by vehicle-size category
+- Median car price by vehicle size category
 - Interactive filters for brand and body type

 ## Key Findings